 Our Masses are back to the regular schedule: English: Saturday 5pm (Confessions 4pm), Sunday 9am & 10:30am, Monday to Friday 9am, except Wednesday 7pm (Confessions 30 minutes before Mass).
 Latin: Saturday 9am, Sunday 7:15 am & 12:30pm, Monday & Tuesday 7am, Wednesday 12noon, Thursday & Friday 7pm (Confessions 30 minutes before Mass).
 Exposition of the Blessed Sacrament at the main church for private prayer only: Thursday & Friday 10am to 6pm.
 The Perpetual Eucharistic Adoration Chapel remains closed until further notice.

-As of this writing, we are still awaiting a diocesan update on the new provincial directive to make the wearing of masks mandatory in enclosed places.
-Whether or not masks become mandatory, we encourage the use of masks to protect others, especially when physical distancing is impossible or difficult.
+The wearing of face masks is now mandatory in enclosed places.
 Let us be charitable to others by protecting them by wearing masks and not be generous with the virus with which we can be infected with asymptomatically or not.

 We continue to livestream our Sunday 10:30am Mass.
 Rikki Sabater is behind the “Sling Studio” production of the livestream.
 Those interested to be part of the a Social Media Committee are to contact Fr Edmund.